sbt/website/src/reference/00-Getting-Started/06-Scopes.md

 are often used as a fallback when a project doesn't define a project-specific setting.

-#### Scoping by configuration axis
+#### Scoping by dependency configuration axis

-A *configuration* defines a flavor of build, potentially with its own classpath, sources, generated packages, etc. The configuration concept comes from Ivy, which sbt uses for managed dependencies [Library Dependencies][Library-Dependencies], and from [MavenScopes](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope).
+A *dependency configuration* defines a graph of library dependencies, potentially with its own classpath, sources, generated packages, etc. The dependency configuration concept comes from Ivy, which sbt uses for managed dependencies [Library Dependencies][Library-Dependencies], and from [MavenScopes](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope).